 The role is also tactical, because a CRO drives sales acceleration and sales enablement, implementing processes that help sales teams improve the effectiveness of their day-to-day operations.

 A CRO does that by teaching operational excellence, that is, by standardizing certain methods that increase sales success.
 Here’s what those methods are.

 Help Your Sales Team Become Subject Matter Experts Through Quality Content

 Rarely any buyer (be it B2B or B2C) puts their trust in salespeople nowadays.
 When looking to buy a product or a service, few people will trust what a salesperson says because everyone knows that their primary goal is to generate more sales and revenue.
 Can or should you expect an honest answer or an independent piece of information from a sales rep?
 Certainly not.
 And have you ever met a sales rep who recommended their competitor because their solution is a better fit for your needs?

 Buyers would much rather conduct their own research when considering a brand and receive recommendations from their peers or consult with their friends or family.
-Most of us would rather discuss their purchasing decisions with experts on the subject matter they’re interested in or with someone they trust to give them an independent opinion that’s not tainted by personal interest.
+Most of us would rather discuss our purchasing decisions with experts on the subject matter we’re interested in or with someone we trust to give them an independent opinion that’s not tainted by personal interest.

 Subject matter experts (SMEs) are real experts in specific areas.
 They pack extensive knowledge and expertise that help establish credibility and trust.

 To generate more leads and revenue, your sales team members need to become subject matter experts.
 Only then will they be able to improve their efforts and enrich your sales process.